NCCHCA Member Login

 Stakeholders of THIS-NC pictured at Aug.
 15 ribbon cutting event at First Choice Community Health Centers in Lillington.

-A new health research organization with a mission of advancing health equity held its inaugural event, a ribbon cutting celebration at First Choice Community Health Centers in Lillington, on Thursday, August 15 from 2:00-3:30pm.
+A new health research organization held its inaugural event, a ribbon cutting celebration at First Choice Community Health Centers in Lillington, on Thursday, August 15 from 2:00-3:30pm.

 Dr. Becca Hayes, THIS-NC ribbon cutting

 “THIS-NC formed from the drive to value lived experiences and elevate community voices.
-We believe that communities know what they need and have the best solutions for any challenge,” said Dr. Becca Hayes, Director of Health Research Equity at the North Carolina Community Health Center Association (NCCHCA), a main collaborator on the THIS-NC launch.
-“We support communities by capturing the voices of diverse populations who are often overlooked, including racial and ethnic minority groups, rural residents, and members of the LGBTQ community.”
+We believe that communities know what they need and have the best solutions for any challenge,” said Dr. Becca Hayes, Director of Health Research at the North Carolina Community Health Center Association (NCCHCA), a main collaborator on the THIS-NC launch.
+“We support communities by capturing the voices of populations who are often overlooked.”

 Along with NCCHCA, which supports First Choice Community Health Centers and other Federally Qualified Health Centers in North Carolina, THIS-NC is affiliated with the North Carolina Association of Free and Charitable Clinics, the North Carolina School Based Health Alliance, Rural Health Centers, North Carolina Central University research programs, and the North Carolina Department of Health and Human Services.
-THIS-NC plans to work with these partners to support health equity in marginalized North Carolina communities by co-developing sustainable, data-driven solutions to improve health access and outcomes through community-based research and education.
+THIS-NC plans to work with these partners to co-develop sustainable, data-driven solutions to improve health access and outcomes through community-based research and education.

 First Choice Community Health Centers This-NC event

-“I look forward to THIS-NC being a community-engaged organization that provides an inclusive and equitable approach to research that involves safety-net providers working in close partnership with the communities they serve,” said Chris Shank, President and CEO of NCCHCA.
+“I look forward to THIS-NC being a community-engaged organization that provides research insights meaningful for safety-net providers working in close partnership with the communities they serve,” said Chris Shank, President and CEO of NCCHCA.

 Joining Ms. Shank and Dr. Hayes at the THIS-NC ribbon cutting were April Cook, Board Chair of THIS-NC and CEO of the North Carolina Association of Free and Charitable Clinics (NCAFCC); Sheila Simmons, CEO of First Choice Community Health Centers; Deepak Kumar, PhD, Associate Provost and Dean of Research and Sponsored Programs at North Carolina Central University; and Kathryn Ferguson, Board Chair of First Choice Community Health Centers.